In the business world, the rearview mirror is always clearer than the windshield. - Warren Buffet

 Always own your distribution

-Media, PR and all.
-Build these channels before you need them.
+Own your media and PR channels before you need them.

 Marketing can kill startups